DanielCufino/devrel-public-workshops/README.md

 This is the repository for Astronomer's Intro to Airflow and Astro hands-on workshop.
 The workshop is designed to help you become familiar with how to write basic data pipelines with Apache Airflow, and how to deploy them to run in production on Astro.

+In this example use case you are a data engineer at the start up **ReLeaf** which offers hyper-local and personalized recommendations for the ideal tree to plant to its customers.
+From individuals looking to get some nice lasting shade in their backyard to large cooperations adding relaxation and relief to store locations to attract more customers to government entities planning whole-city reforestation - ReLeaf knows which trees will thrive for any location! 🌲🌳🌴

 ## How to use this repo

 Set up your environment by following the instructions in the [Setup](#setup) section below.
-All DAGs in this repository can be run locally and on Astro without connecting to external systems.
+Most DAGs in this repository can be run locally and on Astro without connecting to external systems.

+Optionally, if you'd like to run the `genai_releaf` DAG, you will need to provide your `OPENAI_API_KEY` in a `.env` file at the root of the repository.

 Sample solutions for DAG-writing related exercises can be found in the [`solutions/`](/solutions/) folder of the repo, note that some exercises can be solved in multiple ways.

 > [!TIP]
 > Consider using [Ask Astro](https://ask.astronomer.io/) if you need additional guidance with any of the exercises.

 ### Setup